 It is important to note that one of the most significant factors that impacts the long-term success rate of patients who have gone through a rehabilitation program for alcohol abuse is the support they receive from family and friends.
 The best rehabilitation programs may include counseling or educational sessions and support for the loved ones of the addict.
 These sessions and services may provide loved ones with the information they need to support the recovering alcoholic once he or she has completed the program.

 Alcoholism is a serious problem that many people will unfortunately deal with at some point in their lives.
-Whether you are suffering from an alcohol addiction yourself or you have a friend or family member who has a problem with alcohol abuse, it is important to learn more about the treatment options available through rehabilitation centers.
+Whether you are suffering from an alcohol addiction yourself or you have a friend or family member who has a problem with alcohol abuse, it is important to learn more about the treatment options available through rehabilitation programs for alcoholism.
 There are many successful and effective programs that can help an alcoholic to recover, and this can have a positive effect on that individual and those who care about him or her for a lifetime.
 You can begin learning more about the different inpatient and outpatient programs available to determine which options may be best for your needs.